nafis-neehal/nafis-neehal.github.io/_pages/publications.md

     </li>

     <li>
-      <u>Neehal, Nafis</u>, Dewan Ziaul Karim, and Ashraful Islam.
+      <u>Nafis Neehal</u>, Dewan Ziaul Karim, and Ashraful Islam.
 "Cloud-poa: A cloud-based map only implementation of po-msa
       on amazon multi-node ec2 hadoop cluster."
 In 2017 20th International Conference of Computer and Information Technology (ICCIT), pp. 1-6.
 IEEE, 2017.

       <br>